 (E) Unless exempted by Neb.
 Rev. Stat. § 7-103, a statement, including contact information, that the applicant has associated and is appearing with an attorney who is a resident of Nebraska, duly and regularly admitted to practice in the courts of record of this state, and upon whom service may be had in all matters connected with the action with the same force and effect as if personally made on such foreign attorney within this state.
 The associating attorney, or his or her designee, shall sign the motion for admission pro hac vice, all pleadings, motions, and papers filed in the case, as well as personally appear at all proceedings before the court, unless excused by the court.

-(F) A $250 fee payable to the Clerk of the Court.
+(F) A $250 fee payable to the clerk of each court in which the attorney is appearing or making any filing.
+Attorneys initially admitted pro hac vice by the Nebraska Court of Appeals on appeal need not file a second motion and pay another fee in the Nebraska Supreme Court if that same appeal is later docketed in the Court for any reason.
 The Clerk of the Court shall remit the fee to the State Treasurer for credit to the Nebraska Supreme Court’s Counsel for Discipline Cash Fund not later than the 15th day of the month following the calendar month in which the fee was received.
 If the motion for pro hac vice admission is not granted, the Clerk of the Court shall refund the $250 fee.
 A court may, in its discretion and upon written motion, waive the fee for applicants who are representing governmental entities or providing pro bono representation of an indigent client.